The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 1. What is normalization and what problems does it prevent?
 2. What are the three rules of normalization?
 What problem does each one solve?
 3. What is a database schema and why is it worth designing before writing any code?
-4. What is an Entity Relationship Diagram (ERD) and what information does it communicate?
-5. What is the difference between a one-to-many and a many-to-many relationship?
+4. What is the difference between a one-to-many and a many-to-many relationship?
 How is each represented in a relational database?
-6. How do you add a foreign key constraint to a `CREATE TABLE` statement?
+5. How do you add a foreign key constraint to a `CREATE TABLE` statement?
 Why does the order in which you create tables matter?

 ## Key Concepts